kerolesgirges/HOME-AUTOMATION-AND-SECURITY-SYSTEM-BASED-ON-IOT/README.md

 ## security
 we will use mqtt communication protocole with QOC3
+## electroincs (from schematic to pcp )
+with esp 8266 12E

+two types of circuits .\
+A - work directly from electricty (220v).\
+01-have relay .\
+02-protectetion supply to esp (from 220v ac to 3.5v dc )or use battrey for power suplly(up to you ) .\
+03-energy meter .\
+03-decoding and safty circuit .
+# B -work with varity of sensors
+01-battery with (Charging Protection + Discharge Protection) \
+02-multiplexing circuit for switching between sensors

 ## every node will may have
 01-TFT SPI LCD Display. \